Comparing 2 fantastic premium themes with tons of development options for both newbie users and coders.

 Genesis in the meanwhile…stayed professional, priced more attractively, was better supported by many developers and users in the community.
 If you want really polished 3rd-party child themes, look no further than Genesis theme marketplace.
 Incredible stuff done by respected developers!

 What makes Genesis really attractive for me is that not only did it come with great coding, great SEO, and well-polished child themes…it’s also coded super lean!
 It’s a truly complete framework, everything neatly placed, accessibility, SEO-friendly, all ready to go.
 And also many compatible 3rd-party plugins as well.
 Although Genesis never really advertised their theme around speed, as the trend back then was to advertise themes for SEO and design-aesthetics…their code fit perfectly with today’s trend of wanting faster/leaner themes.
 Genesis is by far the most comprehensively-coded theme, tons of hooks and filters, AND still super super lean.
-Yes, the theme may be fully-featured and comprehensive but it’s still as lean as any other fast theme out there!
+Yes, the theme may be full-featured and comprehensive (from developer POV) but it’s still as lean as any other fast theme out there!

 What else?
 Great community of respected and senior-level developers.
 If you want great code and to work at the level of the largest companies, Genesis is for you.
 You can read my full Genesis Theme Framework Review.